You already know the importance of “niching down” and laser-targeting your audience (…versus trying to appeal to everyone under the sun).

 Notice that Old Spice isn’t targeting grunting, sweaty men in need of a shower.

 They’re targeting the ladies of those foul-smelling, unwashed men.

-And by doing so, the ad directly amplifies a pain point of their actual demographic.
+And by doing so, the ad directly amplifies the pain point of their ACTUAL demographic.

 That is, not embarrassing their significant others by smelling like a pigsty.

 Conventional wisdom might say that a male grooming product targeting women would be way off the mark.

 And yet Old Spice is now a household name (80+ years after being introduced), now beloved by an entirely new target audience for their unconventional style of advertising.